Mar1j/Mar1j/README.md

 - 🏗️ I'm **Marwan Jeffal**, a self-taught developer passionate about building scalable apps and solving problems.
 - 💻 I mainly work with: **C++**, **C#**, **.NET Framework**, and **Microsoft SQL Server**.
 - 📚 I’m constantly improving my skills and learning new technologies.
+- 🌍 I enjoy exploring how systems work under the hood and solving coding challenges.

 ---